WHY TRACKING USER BEHAVIOR ON THE WEBSITE IS VERY IMPORTANT FOR YOUR BUSINESS

 Nowadays many business owners miss important information and interesting ideas.
-This may cost them much time and money as they lose a great deal of website visitors and potential buyers.
-To avoid such mistakes and loses in developing your business, you should be always aware of the key thing — User Behavior.
+This may cost them much time and money as they lose plenty of website visitors and potential buyers.
+To avoid such mistakes and losses in developing your business, you should be always aware of the key thing — User Behavior.

 In more practical meaning, some web visitors click the image or a phrase thinking they have a link, but they’re not hyperlinked.
 These examples show that you can use the tracking of User Behavior for optimization of your website and improvement of your business.

 Read also: How to Start a B2B Marketplace

 According to the Pareto principle, 80% of your results will come from 20% of your efforts.

 In other words, you need to optimize your website for 80% of your visitors rather than the 20 % of chance-comers.
 You can’t predict the behavior of every customer, you can’t guess all their wishes and preferences.
 But you can win favour of the majority of them.
 So, first of all, you must know how the majority of the buyers behave.
 Tracking what most visitors do while they’re on the site will help you to adjust the processes and website elements, and also to make conjectures about improvement of web design.